IFCA-Advanced-Computing/keystone-voms/doc/source/troubleshooting.rst

 You have to check double check that the ``vomsdir_path`` and ``ca_path`` configuration options (that default to ``/etc/grid-security/vomsdir`` and ``/etc/grid-security/certificates`` respectively) point to the correct path.
-Also ensure that the ``.lsc`` files have the right contents. and that the CLRs are up to date.
+Also ensure that the ``.lsc`` files have the right contents and that the CLRs are up to date.